Predestination: Does God Choose Your Fate?

 The Bible, in striking contrast, presents God as interacting with humans in meaningful ways and even records some fascinating conversations with people in which God learns something or changes his mind.

-So where does that leave us?
+So where does five-point Calvinism leave us?
 It leaves most of us predestined human wretches in hell, where God supposedly created us to go, and, according to this construct, he enjoys our eternal torment as a tribute to his supreme justice and righteousness.

 The Bible draws the picture rather differently, thank God.
 And it might be a good idea for us to draw our picture from the Bible too, instead of reading the Bible with our assumptions about God being colored by philosophies alien to the biblical world.
 Let’s see what we can learn about how the Bible unpacks God’s sovereignty.